Sámi people: Russia

 The Russian Federation's Land Code reinforces the rights of numerically small peoples ("Indigenous minorities") to use places they inhabit and to continue traditional economic activities without being charged rent.
 Such lands cannot be allocated for unrelated activities (which might include oil, gas, and mineral development or tourism) without the consent of the Indigenous peoples.
 Furthermore, Indigenous minorities and ethnic groups are allowed to use environmentally protected lands and lands set aside as nature preserves to engage in their traditional modes of land use.

-Regional law, Code of the Murmansk Oblast, calls on the organs of state power of the oblast to facilitate the native peoples of the Kola North, specifically naming the Sámi, "in realization of their rights for preservation and development of their native language, national culture, traditions and customs."
-The third section of Article 21 states: "In historically established areas of habitation, Sámi enjoy the rights for traditional use of nature and [traditional] activities."
+Regional law, the Code of the Murmansk Oblast, calls on the oblast's organs of state power to facilitate the native peoples of the Kola North, specifically naming the Sámi, "in realization of their rights for preservation and development of their native language, national culture, traditions and customs."
+The third section of Article 21 states, "In historically established areas of habitation, Sámi enjoy the rights for traditional use of nature and [traditional] activities."

-Throughout the Russian North, Indigenous and local people have difficulties with exercising control over resources upon which they and their ancestors have depended for centuries.
-The failure to protect Indigenous ways, however, stems not from inadequacy of the written law, but rather from the failure to implement existing laws.
-Violations of the rights of Indigenous peoples continue, and oil, gas, and mineral development and other activities, (mining, timber cutting, commercial fishing, and tourism) that bring foreign currency into the Russian economy.
-The life ways and economy of Indigenous peoples of the Russian North are based upon reindeer herding, fishing, terrestrial and sea mammal hunting, and trapping.
-Many groups in the Russian Arctic are semi-nomadic, moving seasonally to different hunting and fishing camps.
-These groups depend upon different types of environment at differing times of the year, rather than upon exploiting a single commodity to exhaustion.
-Throughout northwestern Siberia, oil and gas development has disturbed pastureland and undermined the ability of Indigenous peoples to continue hunting, fishing, trapping, and herding activities.
-Roads constructed in connection with oil and gas exploration and development destroy and degrade pastureland, ancestral burial grounds, and sacred sites and increase hunting by oil workers on the territory used by Indigenous peoples.
+Throughout the Russian North, Indigenous and local people have had difficulties exercising control over resources on which they and their ancestors have depended for centuries.
+The failure to protect Indigenous ways, however, stems not from inadequacy of the written law but rather from the failure to implement existing laws.
+Violations of Indigenous people's rights continue due to oil, gas, and mineral development and other activities (mining, timber cutting, commercial fishing, tourism) that bring foreign currency into the Russian economy.
+Many Indigenous groups in the Russian Arctic are semi-nomadic, moving seasonally to different hunting and fishing camps rather than exploiting any one location or commodity to exhaustion.
+Throughout northwestern Siberia, oil and gas development has disturbed pastureland and undermined the ability of Indigenous peoples to continue hunting, fishing, trapping, and herding.
+Roads constructed in connection with oil and gas exploration and development destroy and degrade pastureland, ancestral burial grounds, and sacred sites; and increase hunting by oil workers on the territory used by Indigenous peoples.